-Since joining NOAA as JPSS Director in late 2011, his major accomplishments include stabilizing and streamlining the program to tighten its focus on the critical weather mission while avoiding over $2 billion in cost; overseeing the successful transition of the Suomi National Polar Partnership (the first JPSS mission) satellite to NOAA operations and its continued successful operations in support of the NOAA weather mission; launch of the Total Solar Irradiance (TSI) Calibration Transfer Experiment (TCTE) in 2013 with support of the US Air Force and building strong partnerships to enhance our ability to achieve our mission at reduced cost, providing greater return for American taxpayers.
-These partnerships include NASA, which staffs most of the JPSS Program and is the acquisition Center of Excellence for NOAA satellite programs as well as a satellite communication services partner; the US Department of Defense, a key user of JPSS services and data as well as a provider of data to support NOAA’s mission; The European Meteorological Satellite Agency (EUMETSAT), NOAA’s primary partner in providing two orbit global polar environmental satellite coverage; the Japanese Aerospace Exploration Agency (JAXA) for the Global Climate Observing Mission – Water 1 (GCOM-W1) which contributes moisture data to the JPSS mission; the US National Science Foundation for south polar data reception; and several other partners.
+Since joining NOAA as JPSS Director in late 2011, his major accomplishments include stabilizing and streamlining the program to tighten its focus on the weather mission while avoiding over $2 billion in cost; overseeing the successful transition of the Suomi National Polar Partnership (the first JPSS mission) satellite to NOAA operations and its continued successful operations in support of the NOAA weather mission; launch of the Total Solar Irradiance (TSI) Calibration Transfer Experiment (TCTE) in 2013 with support of the U.S. Air Force; and building strong partnerships to achieve the NOAA mission at reduced cost, to provide greater return for American taxpayers.
+These partnerships include NASA, which staffs most of the JPSS Program and is the acquisition Center of Excellence for NOAA satellite programs and a satellite communication services partner; the U.S. Department of Defense, a key user of JPSS services and data as well as a provider of data to support NOAA’s mission; the European Meteorological Satellite Agency (EUMETSAT), NOAA’s primary partner in providing two orbit global polar weather/environmental satellite coverage; the Japanese Aerospace Exploration Agency (JAXA) for the Global Climate Observing Mission – Water 1 (GCOM-W1) which contributes moisture data to the JPSS mission; and the U.S. National Science Foundation for Antarctic data reception.